 We wandered home our basket groaning with fresh-picked produce, including a bunch of beautiful beets which inspired me to make a summer borscht.
 My usual version includes a beef shank and is hearty and warming during a New York state winter but for summer I wanted something vegetarian and lighter.
-Below is my recipe for summer borscht which we ate for lunch today with generous scoops of locally-made organic yogurt from Hawthorn Valley Farm.
+Below is my recipe for summer borscht which we ate for lunch today with generous scoops of organic yogurt.

 Beets in Chinese medicine are a blood tonic and benefit the heart and liver.
 They are full of B vitamins and antioxidants and the pigment that makes them red has recently been shown to fight cancerous tumors.
 It’s this pigment that also raises antioxidant levels in the liver and promotes detoxification in the intestines, blood and liver.

-Swirl the oil in a large pan and saute the beets, carrots, onions and caraway seeds over a low heat for about 5 minutes until they have softened a little.
+- Swirl the oil in a large pan and saute the beets, carrots, onions, and caraway seeds over low heat for about 5 minutes until they have softened a little.

-Add the vegetable stock and argave nectar, a bring to a boil.
+- Add the vegetable stock and agave nectar, a bring to a boil.